Fr. 35.50

 About the author

-Donna Hemans is the award-winning author of River Woman and Tea by the Sea.
-Her writing has appeared in Electric Literature, Ms. Magazine, and Crab Orchard Review, and she is the owner of DC Writers Room.
-Born in Jamaica, Hemans lives in Maryland.
+Donna Hemans is the author of two previous novels, River Woman and Tea by the Sea, which won the Lignum Vitae Una Marson Award.
+Her short fiction and essays have appeared in Electric Literature, Ms. Magazine, and Crab Orchard Review, among others.
+She is also the owner of D.C.
+Writers Room, a coworking studio for writers based in Washington, D.C.
+Born in Jamaica, she lives in Maryland and received her undergraduate degree in English and Media Studies from Fordham University and an MFA from American University.

 Summary